PrototypeML/PrototypeML/docs/codegen.md

 # Code generation

-After you have edited all of the pieces of your project to your satisfaction, you can generate compilable code for the project.
+After you have edited all of the pieces of your project to your satisfaction, you can generate compilable code for the project in one click of your computer mouse.
+You can then build and run this code on your preferred development machine.

 Code generation proceeds as follows:

 * A Python class is created for each block